diogoaurelio/schedoscopeWiki/Spark-Transformations.md

 # Summary

 Views can be computed using Spark transformations.
 A Spark transformation simply calls a Spark job, which may be written in Scala or Python and use SQL and Hive contexts.
-The Spark job reside in jar files or Python script files.
-The Spark job is assumed to read the view's dependencies and write in the view's `fullPath` (the HDFS location of the Hive partition the view represents).
+The Spark job resides in jar files or Python script files.
+The Spark job is assumed to read the view's dependencies and write its results in the view's `fullPath` (the HDFS location of the Hive partition the view represents).

 # Syntax